HU-TI-DEV/TI-S3/infrastructuur/ESP32-IDF-opzet/Other-Mac-OS-examples/ESP32-C6-GET-POST.md

 ## Include this example code as lib in the template

-You can include the C ESP-IDF example files as library in the lasergame C++ template.
+You can include the C ESP-IDF example files as library in the S3-Template.
 There are quite some steps involved to accomplish this.
-There is a [video that explains most of the steps](https://www.youtube.com/watch?v=paXRrsztJp0) to [include this code as a library in the lasergame_template_2](./ESP-IDF_include_example_as_library.md)
+There is a [video that explains most of the steps](https://www.youtube.com/watch?v=paXRrsztJp0) to [include this code as a library in the S3-Template](./ESP-IDF_include_example_as_library.md)